Primogeniture: Agnatic-cognatic primogeniture

-Male-preference primogeniture
+Male-preference (cognatic) primogeniture

-Male-preference primogeniture accords succession to the throne to a female member of a dynasty if and only if she has no living brothers and no deceased brothers who left surviving legitimate descendants.
-A dynast's sons and their lines of descent all come before that dynast's daughters and their lines.
+Male-preference primogeniture (in the past called cognatic primogeniture) provides that a dynast's sons and their lines of descent all come before the dynast's daughters and their lines.
 Older sons and their lines come before younger sons and their lines.
-Older daughters and their lines come before younger daughters and their lines.
+It accords succession to the throne to a female member of a dynasty if and only if she has no living brothers and no deceased brothers who left surviving legitimate descendants.
+Then, older daughters and their lines come before younger daughters and their lines, thus a daughter inherits before her uncle and his descendants.